-The TPM2_Import command allows importing objects from external modules.
+The TPM2\Import command allows importing objects from external modules.
 Import to the TPM only CSPs coming from FIPS-compliant modules in FIPS Compliant mode.
+In order to ensure that the sensitive area of the CSP being imported is encrypted, the CO should verify that the 'encryptedDuplication' attribute is SET for the object being imported.